Massyla corrugata

 Massyla corrugata, common name the corrugated nutmeg, is a species of sea snail, a marine gastropod mollusk in the family Cancellariidae, the nutmeg snails.

 Description

 The shell grows to a height of 18 mm.
+It has strong ridges or corrugations which is where the name comes from.

 Distribution

-This species occurs in the Pacific Ocean from Mexico to Ecuador.
+This species occurs in the eastern Pacific Ocean from Mexico to Ecuador.